Monterey County Bicycling Resources: Bike Shops, Services, Clubs, Events, Infrastructure, and More

 One thing that all social bike runs tend to have in common is–as Salinas Bike Party puts it–to get on a bike, and have fun!

 You may have experienced bike parties of all sorts in other cities.
 Here in Monterey County, SBP is a social bike run.
 If considered a mass, it’s a Courteous Mass.
 SBP’s goal is to “get on a bike, have fun,” and to roll in a way that is safe and positive for the entire community.

 Salinas Bike Party launched August 3, 2012, welcoming all types of bicycles–anyone willing to follow Salinas Bike Party rules, including observing traffic laws (e.g., red lights).
 Click here to see more scenes from SBP.

 For updates, stay tuned to SBP: Email email@example.com and ask to meetup for coffee to learn more about the goals and vision, or to volunteer to help with a ride, social media, or in other ways.
 SBP is on Facebook, Salinas Bike Party; and occasionally active on Twitter @bikesalinas.

 SBP founder rider Rob Garcia is re-envisioning how he can best support more social riding and other biking in Salinas.
 Meanwhile, he’s meeting up with others at a variety of biking activities, such as these http://bit.ly/BikeSalinas (yup, he was seen volunteering at two of that weekend’s events).

-Website, SalinasBikeParty.com is temporarily down, as of 10/19/13, but a revised site will be up again later.
+Website, SalinasBikeParty.com is temporarily still down, as of 2/20/14, but a revised site is expected to be up again later.

 Salinas Bike Party was among the nation’s bike parties highlighted in journalist Ron Cassie’s story, “Bike Party – a fresh new way to take back the streets,” in the 5/3/13 Grist.
 (To read Bicycling Monterey’s comment on the story, click here, then scroll down.)